linode/docs/docs/development/go/learning-go-functions-loops-and-errors-a-tutorial/index.md

 ## Introduction

-[Go](https://golang.com) is a popular open source programming language.
-It's a modern generic purpose programming language that began as an internal Google project and was officially announced at the end of 2009.
+[Go](https://golang.com) is a modern, open source, and general-purpose programming language that began as an internal Google project and was officially announced at the end of 2009.
 Go was inspired by many other programming languages including C, Pascal, Alef, and Oberon.
 Its spiritual fathers were Robert Griesemer, Ken Thomson, and Rob Pike, who all designed Go as a language for professional programmers that want to build reliable, robust, and efficient software.
 Apart from its syntax and its standard functions, Go comes with a rich standard library.

+### In this Guide
-In this guide you will find:
+This guide will cover the following topics:

 - A quick introduction on [how to execute Go code](#executing-go-code)
 - How to [use loops](#loops-in-go)